scwatts/fastspar/README.md

 ## Requirements
 There are no requirements for using the pre-compiled static binaries on 64-bit linux distributions.
-Otherwise, there are several libraries which are required for building and running.
+Otherwise, there are several libraries which are required for building and running dynamically linked binaries.
 For further information, see [Compiling from source](#compiling-from-source).

 ## Installing